Valayad/SQL-Data-Exploration/README.md

 - [🏆 Solutions](https://github.com/adunoluwa1/SQL-8-Weeks-Challenge/edit/main/Week_1/README.md#-solutions)

 # 🛠️ Problem Statement
-> Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
-Having this deeper connection with his customers will help him deliver a better and more personalised experience for his loyal customers.

-> He plans on using these insights to help him decide whether he should expand the existing customer loyalty program - additionally he needs help to generate some basic datasets so his team can easily inspect the data without needing to use SQL.

-> Danny has provided you with a sample of his overall customer data due to privacy issues - but he hopes that these examples are enough for you to write fully functioning SQL queries to help him answer his questions!
+> Danny aims to leverage customer data to gain valuable insights into their behavior, preferences, and loyalty.
+Specifically, he seeks to understand:

+- Visiting patterns and frequency
+- Total spend and average transaction value
+- Favorite menu items and purchasing habits

+> By gaining a deeper understanding of his customers, Danny plans to enhance their experience through personalized offerings and targeted marketing initiatives.
+Furthermore, these insights will inform his decision on expanding the existing customer loyalty program.

+> To facilitate this analysis, Danny has provided a sample dataset, which will be used to develop fully functional SQL queries.
+These queries will enable Danny's team to easily inspect the data and gain actionable insights without requiring extensive SQL knowledge.

 # 📂 Dataset
 This case study has 3 key datasets